Hurricane Allen: Caribbean

+Extensive damage occurred in Haiti due to high winds and flash flooding.
+Total costs for that country were estimated to be at more than $400 million (1980 USD).
+2.5 million people were affected by the storm, with an estimated 333,000 people considered at risk for food shortage.
+Roughly 60% of the nation's coffee crop was destroyed.
+In Port-au-Prince, Allen caused many fallen trees, local flooding, and temporary disruptions to electric power and telephone services.
+The island of Île-à-Vache had its food supply depleted and its entire water supply contaminated with salt water.
+At least 140 bodies were recovered from rural areas of the country in the wake of the storm.
+In all, 220 people were killed and 835,000 were left homeless by the catastrophic flooding and wind damage Allen caused in Haiti.

 United States

-In Texas, the storm surge was reported as high as 12 ft at Port Mansfield, though it may have been higher elsewhere along the Texas coast.
+In Texas, the storm surge was reported as high as 12 ft at Port Mansfield, which caused major damage in the town, though it may have been higher elsewhere along the Texas coast.
 A peak wind gust of 129 mi/h was also measured at Port Mansfield.
 Tropical storm-force winds in Corpus Christi, Texas blew roof gravel through the city, which led to substantial glass breakage to the 18-story Guarantee Bank Building and a 12-story wing of Spohn hospital.
+Allen dumped 15 to 20 in of rain in south Texas along a 50 to 100 mile swath of land from the coast inland, ending a summer-long drought during the Heat Wave of 1980.
+The Nueces River peaked at 39 ft, 14 ft above flood level.

-The storm caused seven deaths in Texas and 17 in Louisiana (most resulting from the crash of a helicopter evacuating workers from an offshore platform).
-Allen spawned several tornadoes in Texas.
-One tornado caused $100 million in damage when it hit Austin, Texas, making it the costliest tropical cyclone-spawned tornado in recorded history.
-Overall, however, the storm caused limited damage in the United States due to its suddenly diminished power and because its highest tides and winds hit a sparsely-populated portion of the Texas coast.
+The storm caused seven deaths in Texas and 17 in Louisiana, most in the latter state resulting from the crash of a helicopter evacuating workers from an offshore oil platform.
+Allen spawned several tornadoes in Texas; a total of 34 were reported in association with the hurricane, 11 of which were rated F2.
+One tornado caused an estimated $50 million in damage when it hit an airport in Austin, Texas.
+Two offshore oil rigs in the Gulf of Mexico were destroyed by Allen, and 13 people died in the aforementioned helicopter crash during the evacuation of a rig.
+A total of $600 million in damage was recorded in Texas due to Allen.
+Overall, however, the storm caused less damage than initially feared in the United States due to its suddenly diminished power, as well as its highest tides and winds hitting a sparsely populated portion of the Texas coast.